 Post your loglines.
 Get and give feedback.

-He then becomes team’s Hero.
+He then becomes the team’s Hero.
 Gaming those equal in talent, his drive to the top isn’t easy.
 But it pays off.
-Felix basks in the renewed fire Jason’s brought to the team, and saves his job.
+Felix basks in the renewed fire Jason’s brought to the team and saves his job.
 All Jason wanted -fame, recognition, money, desired by women- come to fruition.
-He revels the cheering crowds, groupies.
+He revels in the cheering crowds, groupies.
 A validation of his efforts and himself.
 Problems solved.

 Soon he discovers it’s the other way around: Jägerdon achieves glory through him, and Jason’s still a nobody without it.
 The people want Jägerdon, not Jason.
 After losing a match to help and injured player, he’s taken aback when “Jason” gets condemned by fans, and how “Jägerdon” wouldn’t have done that.
 Save for Savannah.
 His “real” life didn’t really change.
 Questioning his own identity, promoting the game and making billions for those in control, they deal out the fantasy of Heroes, keeping others addicted.

-Reflecting on the effects Heroes has on people (i.e, himself but reluctant to admit it), Felix presses the fact much of the social programs the corporation funds comes from Heroes, and keeps the masses entertained.
+Reflecting on the effects Heroes has on people (i.e, himself but reluctant to admit it), Felix -with his own self esteem issues and growing love/hate jealousy of Jason- presses the fact much of the social programs the corporation funds come from Heroes, and keeps the masses entertained.
 Jason comes to know what the old phrase “bread and circus” really means.
-While part of him wants to break free, even if it means returning to his old life, another part’s unable to shake off the allure of what his alter ego brings.
+While part of him wants to break free, even if it means returning to his old life, another part’s unable to shake off the allure his alter ego brings.

-As the annual Hero’s Championship draws near, top managers eschew the normal Blue vs Red standards and pit three top teams against each other.
+As the annual Hero’s Championship draws near, top managers eschew the normal Blue vs Red standards and pit the three top teams against each other.
 The resulting match would draw in millions of viewers, billions in revenue.
-Sensing a way out, Jason pulls his own coup: he enters the arena alone, believing he’d be quickly ganked and leave with a clear conscience.
-But the other Heroes dismiss their teams, and becomes a test between them alone.
+Sensing a way out, Jason pulls his own coup.